Developer-Arindam/Event-Management-Software/README.md

 # Event-Management-Software
-An Event management software to manage University events and fests.This is a Java Swing Application.
+An Event management software to manage University events and fests.
+This is a Java Swing Application.
 The UI Snapsots.pdf file uploaded here contains the UI images  , that gives a idea of the software.
 Code_folder has the java files of the application.
-The software requires MYSQL database.
 The mysetup.exe file can be used to directly use the software ,for which the steps are mentioned below.
+For complete functionlity of the software ,MYSQL database is needed.

 Guidelines to use the software